NickHMetzler/Air-Bot/ReadMe.md

    ### Setting Program Keybinds
    1. Open the `data/keybinds.txt` file in a text editor.
    2. Review the default keybinds provided and modify them as needed to match your preferred settings in game.
+   3.
+   5. Set `Switch Radar/IRST search on/off` to your preferred Radar keybind.
-   3. Save the `data/keybinds.txt` file.
+   4. Save the `data/keybinds.txt` file.

    ### Setting Up Auto Activation Key
    1. Open the `.env` file in a text editor.
    2. After the = on the line with `activation_key` paste in your activation key.
    3. Save the `.env` file.

+   ###Keybind equivalents keybinds.txt vs in game
+   - Keybind `bomb` in game is `Drop bomb series`.
+   - Keybind `ccrp` in game is `Set Mission Bombing Target`.
+   - Keybind `radar` in game is `Switch Radar/IRST search on/off`.
 ## Usage

    1. Run the `Air_Bot.py` as Administrator to avoid any errors.